 Associate Professor, Department of Civil, Architectural, and Environmental Engineering, Cockrell School of Engineering

 Expertise: Computer-aided engineering and design; Product and process modeling; Construction management; Building information modeling; Information technology for project management; Life-cycle information integration; Collaboration and coordination technologies; Building energy performance

-Department Chair, Department of Special Education, College of Education
+Professor Emeritus, Department of Educational Leadership and Policy, College of Education